 Animal Services' Role in COVID-19 Support

-Note: This is a dynamic situation and information will be updated as new information is available.
-Last updated March 27, 2020.
+Animal services are essential, but we can't conduct business as usual.
+What must shelters do - and not do - right now?
+Note: This is a dynamic situation and this page will be updated as new information is available.
+Last updated 11:15 am CT 4/30/2020.

-This entire document and some individual chapters are available for download as PDFs at the bottom of this information sheet.
+This entire document and some individual chapters are available for download as PDFs.
+See the bottom of this information sheet for individual chapters.

 - Coronaviruses and Pets

 - Animal Services and COVID-19